Manage workload identity

 - class: gcs-default

-1. Similar to the externalized cluster configuration, we recommend to centrally provide app configuration values via another config Resource.
+1. Similar to the externalized cluster configuration, we recommend to centrally provide app configuration values via a config Resource.
 The cloud service Resource Definition can reference that Resource via ${resources['config.default#app-config'].

 Sample app config Resource Definition